Frequently Asked Questions

 - It is useful to know the expected costs associated with this optional converter station and to have an option for its supply should the proposed tidal scheme proceed.

-Subject to the outcome of the review of the draft Land Use Plan, FAB Link Limited intend to submit an application for the underground onshore cables in December 2017 – FAB Link Limited has no intention of including a converter station in this planning application.
+Subject to the outcome of the review of the Land Use Plan and proposed amendment to the Building and Development Control (Alderney) Law 2002, FAB Link Limited would then be able to make a decision on whether the cables will be route around or over Alderney.
+If the onshore application is progressed in Alderney, FAB Link Limited has no intention of including a converter station in this planning application.
 The progression of a converter station in Alderney will be taken forward separately and will be subject to due planning processes on Alderney at a later date.

 If you have any further questions, please email firstname.lastname@example.org and we will endeavour to add further FAQs to this page.